 And the great thing about it is?
 It’s not much more expensive to get a policy with Living Benefits.

-The best life insurance companies with living benefits are Ameritas FLX Living Benefits, American National Signature Term, Phoenix Life Safe Harbor term and Foresters YourTerm.
-Check them out if your interested in living benefits.
+The best life insurance companies with living benefits are Ameritas FLX Living Benefits, American National Signature Term, Phoenix Life Safe Harbor term, and Foresters YourTerm.
+Check them out if you are interested in living benefits.
 You’ll notice it’s not much more expensive and worth the extra money.

 If you’re torn, buy 1 small policy with living benefits (say $100,000) and another policy with basic term coverage.
 That’s a route a growing number of the population is going if any of the triggers listed above resonate with them.